Gangs of Wasseypur: Critical reception

 The film met positive international reviews.
 Deborah Young of The Hollywood Reporter called the film "an extraordinary ride through Bollywood's spectacular, over-the-top filmmaking".
 Referring to the violence and pace of the film she says "Gangs of Wasseypur puts Tarantino in a corner with its cool command of cinematically inspired and referenced violence, ironic characters and breathless pace".
 Maggie Lee of Variety notes Kashyap never lets his diverse influences of old-school Italo-American mafia classics a la Coppola, Scorsese and Leone, as well as David Michod's taut crime thriller "Animal Kingdom," override the distinct Indian colour.
 Calling the film "the love child of Bollywood and Hollywood," she felt the film was "by turns pulverizing and poetic in its depiction of violence."
 Lee Marshall of Screen International writes "the script alternates engagingly between scenes of sometimes stomach-churning violence and moments of domestic comedy, made more tasty by hard-boiled lines of dialogue like "in Wasseypur even the pigeons fly with one wing, because they need the other to cover their arse".
 He describes song lyrics "as if mouthed by a Greek chorus of street punks" commenting sarcastically on what's happening onscreen.

 Box office

 Gangs of Wasseypur collected ₹10.63 crore in the first weekend and ₹17.70 crore in the first week.
 Gangs of Wasseypur grossed ₹35.13 crore total worldwide.

 The success party for the film was held at Escobar in Bandra, Mumbai on Thursday, 5 July, late evening.

 Gangs of Wasseypur was re-released in Indian theatres on February 28, 2025 by PVR Cinemas.

-Legacy
+Impact

 Gangs Of Wasseypur’s success led to a number of Hindi movies across the next few years that were essentially inelegant variations on the “hinterland gangsters” theme.

 Quotes from the film often make their way into everyday slang and have appear in numerous films.

-The film was re-released in Indian cinemas in August 2024.